 After some medical and financial problems were alleviated, in 2006 I was finally able to transform that statement into an actual move to Wisconsin - a talismatic desire which went back to my early years as an adult.

-After first landing a job with Wal-mart in Superior, Wisconsin, I was able to get an affordable apartment in Duluth, Minnesota, and after six months moved into a mobile home court in Superior.
+After first landing a job with Wal-mart in Superior, Wisconsin, I was able to get an affordable apartment in Duluth, Minnesota, and after six months moved into a mobile home court in Superior, WI.

 Duluth is "across the bridge" from Superior much in the same way as Easton, PA was "across the bridge" from Phillipsburg, NJ. where I spent the first ten years of my life; the correlation between these areas (and time frames) has not escaped me.

 I left my job at Wal-mart and moved out of the trailer court in the same week.
-A friend let me stay at his house near Amnicon Lake (practically on the lake) twenty miles south of Superior.
+A friend let me stay at his house near Amnicon Lake, twenty miles south of Superior.

-After the job with the Census Bureau wound down, I devoted my time and energy to my writing, concentrating on a novel I had started several years earlier when I had first gotten into the toy department at Wal-mart.
+After the job with the Census Bureau wound down, I devoted my time and energy to my writing, concentrating on a novel I'd started several years earlier after moving into the toy department at Wal-mart.
 The idea for the story had actually been born while I was being chastised by my department supervisor for not adhering to certain rules.

-That pretty much brings us here - which, by the way, happens to be very much like the title of one of my short stories (also previewed on this site) which is entitle, You Are Here.
+That pretty much brings us here, which by the way, happens to be very much like the title of one of my short stories previewed on this site and entitled, You Are Here.